rasbt/LLMs-from-scratch/.github/ISSUE_TEMPLATE/bug_report.md

----
 name: Bug report
 about: Report errors related to the book content or code
-title: ''
 labels: bug
 assignees: rasbt

----

-**Describe the bug**
+body:
+  - type: markdown

+  - type: textarea
+    attributes:
+      label: Bug description
+      description: A description of the issue.
+      placeholder: |
-Please provide description of what the bug is.
+        Please provide description of what the bug or issue is.
     validations:
       required: true